MEDC0080/RDKitTutorial/README.md

 We recommend using **Google Colab**, which allows you to run the tutorial notebooks directly in your browser without installing anything.
 You must be logged into a Google account.
 If you do not have one, you will need to create one.

-The same tutorial folder provided on Moodle is also hosted publicly on GitHub and accessible via the links below:
+The same tutorial folder provided on Moodle is also hosted publicly here.

+The notebooks are accessible via the links below:

 | Notebook | Colab link |
 |----------|------------|